philippbauch/performance-of-api-composition/README.md

 The gateways and frontend in any case remain on your local machine.

-## Run with services deployed to AWS
+## Run with services deployed on AWS

 As this configuration has mainly been used during the performance analysis, setting up the project to communicate with the services in the default case.
 You only have to spin up the gateways and the